barbarer/py4e-int/_sources/04-functions/04-mixedupcode.rst

     =====
             return str[mid:mid+2] #paired

-.. parsonsprob:: functEx6muc
+.. parsonsprob:: functEx8muc
     :numbered: left
     :practice: T
     :adaptive:

-    The following code creates the function caught_speeding, which calculates the ticket you get if you are caught speeding.
-If you are driving 60 mph or under you do not get a ticket and the function returns 0, if you are driving between 61 and 80 mph, you get a ticket and the function returns 1.
-If you are driving more than 80 mph, you get a larger ticket and the function returns 2.
-Luckily, if it is your birthday, you can drive 5 mph above the speed limit.
+    You are driving a little too fast, and a police officer stops you.
+Place the code blocks to
+    compute the result, encoded as an int value: 0=no ticket, 1=small ticket, 2=big ticket.
+If speed is 60 or less, the result is 0.
+If speed is between 61 and 80 inclusive, the result is 1.
+If speed is 81 or more, the result is 2.
+Unless it is your birthday -- on that day, your speed can be 5 higher in all cases.
     There are two extra code blocks and lots of indentation to watch out for!
     -----
     def caught_speeding(speed, is_birthday):